Bealby/Milestone-Project-2/README.md

 ---

-The aim of this website is to provide a little history about my Papa, Jack Fairfield.
-The website will be mainly for family friends who have been very keen to learn more about Jack Fairfield's life during the Second World War.
+The aim of this website is to provide a descriptive activity about my Papa, Jack Fairfield war years.
+The website will be mainly for family and friends who have been very keen to learn more about Jack Fairfield's life during the war years.
 ---

 ## UX

 ---

-Family and friends seek to learn more about Jack Fairfield, through imagery and his footprint around the UK during the Second World War.
+Family and friends will seek to learn more about Jack Fairfield, through imagery and his footprint around the UK during the Second World War.

 ### STRATEGY

-The main focus of this website is to give family and friends an insight into Jack Fairfields life.
-To attract users to learn more about Jack Fairfield's travels with the use of a interactive map.
-Along with private photos and a brief description of the areas he has resided in.
+The main focus of this website is to give family and friends an insight into Jack Fairfield's life.
+It aims to bring to life Jack Fairfield's travels with the use of an interactive map; along with private photos and brief descrioption of areas he visited and resided in.

-The website needs to come across well on mobile devices, suiting users who want to browse the website while on their travels.
+The website needs to be suitable for mobile devices, suiting users who want to browse the website while on the move.
 The desktop and tablet versions however will provide a more visual and exapansive user experience.

 User Stories: